catapam/coffe-hub/README.md

 ---
 # Acknowledgements

+* My wife for the support and patience.
 * Gareth Mc Girr: My mentor, for all the help and advice throughout the project.
 * Code Institute: For all the training and guidance.
 * WP Engine: My current employer, for providing all the support necessary and allowing great networking.